 Who Needs Hormone Receptor Testing?

-Hormone receptor testing is generally recommended for patients who are diagnosed with invasive breast cancer.
+Hormone receptor testing is generally recommended for all breast cancers, including DCIS.
 If your doctor orders this test, you may be asked to discontinue taking any prescribed hormones for a period of time before the breast tissue sample is obtained.
-Usually, the sample comes from a biopsy, but the test may also be performed on tissue removed during a mastectomy.
+Usually, the sample comes from a biopsy, but the test may also be performed on tissue removed during a lumpectomy or mastectomy.
+It is standard of care however to obtain these types of pathology results on biopsy tissue.

 How Does The Test Work?